benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/logs.md

 The list below highlights the log directory for each component in their individual containers:

-_Fusion Server:_
+_LiveData Plane Server:_
 `/var/log/fusion/server/`

-_Fusion IHC Server:_
+_IHC Server:_
 `/var/log/fusion/ihc/server/`

-_Fusion UI Server:_
+_UI Server:_
 `/var/log/fusion/ui/`

-_Fusion NameNode Proxy:_
+_NameNode Proxy:_
 `/var/log/fusion/plugins/live-nn/`

-_Fusion Live Hive Proxy:_
+_Live Hive Proxy:_
 `/var/log/fusion/plugins/live-hive-proxy/`

-_Fusion OneUI:_
+_LiveData Plane UI:_
 `/var/log/wandisco/ui/`

 ### Debug container

-The debug container holds all the Fusion log files for each component.
+The debug container holds all the LiveData Plane log files for each component.
 You can log in to this container to view any log file in either zone.

 `docker-compose exec debug bash`